“Um, aren’t you forgetting something?” Megan asked as she picked me up for the airport.

 “All set,” I said, patting my one backpack with confidence.

-Megan eyed my choice of luggage doubtfully, probably thinking she’d have to provide my toothpaste, shampoo and underwear for our three-day, two-night trip.
+Megan eyed my choice of luggage doubtfully, probably thinking she’d have to provide my toothpaste, shampoo and underwear for our three-day trip.
 (But hey, she’s a bestie, and besties know they gotta share…)

 Lucky for her, though, I had packed my one bag with all my necessaries, including and limited to: